mycelium-ethereum/swaps-prices/README.md

 Pricing reposititory for Mycelium Perpetual Swaps.
 Exposes a websocket which streams price aggregations from each of the CEX's as well as a REST endpoint to access these prices.

+### Setup
+Install required packages with `yarn` or `npm install`

+### Running
+You can run this service locally or dockerize.
+To run locally simply start the servie with `yarn dev`

 ### Websocket Events
-An example client is written in `./test/client.ts` and can be started by running `yarn && yarn client`.
+An example client is written in `./test/client.ts` and can be started by running `yarn client`.

 Messages are emitted when the median price changes.
 Example event